What You Can Do To Protect Yourself

 Switch to electronic statements if offered by your utility company, employer or current financial to reduce the risk of having these statements stolen from your mailbox.

-Establishing an e-Alert for certain transaction types or dollar amounts can help you stay aware of activity on your account.
+Establishing an instant alert for certain transaction types or dollar amounts can help you stay aware of activity on your account.
 FAIRWINDS also provides real-time reporting and pending debits on all accounts.
 Periodic review of your accounts can help identify suspicious activity early.

 Investigate & Report